Gurupatil0003/Python_Tutorial/QuetionBank.md

 # Function Arguments in Python

+# Function Arguments in Python

-**Function arguments** in Python are the values passed to a function when it is called.
-They allow functions to accept inputs and perform operations on them.
+**Function arguments** in Python are the values you pass to a function when calling it.
+They allow functions to accept inputs and perform operations on those inputs.
+Here are the different types of function arguments:

 - **Positional arguments**: Passed by position.
   - Example: `def func(a, b)`, called as `func(1, 2)`